IRONMAN Ireland, Cork – 2022

 Alas and alack…. it was not to be – The Pandemic, Covid 19, presented itself, causing devastation.
 Precautionary lockdowns were instituted globally; hence… IRONMAN Ireland – Cork was postponed indefinitely, awaiting a change for the better in global health conditions and restrictions.

-We can now happy confirm that IRONMAN Ireland – Cork, incorporating, and for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :
+However, Cork County Council, supported by Fáilte Ireland & Discover Ireland is now very happy to confirm that IRONMAN Ireland – Cork, incorporating, for the 1st time an IRONKIDS® event, is scheduled for Youghal on the following dates: Update your diary :

 IRONMAN Ireland – Cork – 14th August 2022